 In response to the outbreak, the Australian Government has committed $21.2 million over 4 years to fund an augmented health workforce and point-of-care (POC) testing program in targeted Aboriginal Community-Controlled Health Services (ACCHS) within the affected outbreak regions.
-The Western Australian government has recently committed funding for the extension of the program to health services across regional and remote Western Australia.
+In 2020, the Western Australian government committed funding for the extension of the program to health services across regional and remote Western Australia.

-We acknowledge Jasmin Sarin for the artwork used in this program.
+We acknowledge Jasmin Sarin, Kamilaroi and Jerrinja woman, for the artwork used in this program.

 Enhanced Syphilis Response POC testing program